Kuldeepburjbhalaike/BookItemizer/README.md

 ## 🚀 Getting Started

-1. Clone or download the repository.
-2. Open `index.html` in your browser — no build process needed.
+1. Open `https://kuldeepburjbhalaike.github.io/BookItemizer/` in your browser — no build process needed.
-3. Fill in:
-   - **English label** (required)
-   - **Author name** (required)
-   - Optional fields: author Q-ID, local language label, publication year.
+2. Fill some basic fields.
-4. Copy the generated QuickStatements.
+3. Copy the generated QuickStatements.
-5. Paste into [QuickStatements tool](https://quickstatements.toolforge.org/) to create items on Wikidata.
+4. Paste into [QuickStatements tool](https://quickstatements.toolforge.org/) or [QuickStatements tool 3.0](https://qs-dev.toolforge.org/) to create items on Wikidata.

 ## 📝 Example Output